Port Authority Bus Terminal: Connecting transport

 Subway entrance and cab stand on Eighth Avenue.
 Extensive underground passageways connect various stations and PABT.

 Direct underground passageways connect the terminal with the of the New York City Subway at the and stations.
 Several bus routes operated by New York City Bus, including the local buses and the Staten Island express buses, stop immediately outside the terminal.
+The terminal is also served by NY Waterway's 42nd Street shuttle to West Midtown Ferry Terminal.

 In the last decade, numerous jitney routes serving Hudson and Passaic counties in northern New Jersey pick up passengers inside the bus terminal or on the street outside the terminal.
 Dollar vans operated by Spanish Transportation to Paterson and Community Lines jitneys to Journal Square use platforms on the lower level.
 Routes to Bergenline Avenue/GWB Plaza, and Boulevard East depart from 42nd Street outside the bus terminal's North Wing.

 In 2011, a controversy arose when Megabus, a long-distance carrier using double-decker buses, with the permission of the New York City Department of Transportation, began to use the streets and sidewalk at the terminal.
 The director of the PANYNJ, citing safety, as well as other long-haul companies (which paid rent to use the terminal) citing unfair competitive advantage, were opposed to the permission to allow the company use of 41st Street directly beneath the connection between the two wings of the Port Authority.
 Despite these concerns and complaints, Megabus was initially permitted to stay.
 However, the permission was withdrawn later that year.
 Megabus now largely uses street-side stops near the Javits Center (for pickup) and Penn Station (for drop-off), except for a limited number of routes which use PABT.